a-patel/LiteXEmail/README.md

     "UseDefaultCredentials": "--- REPLACE WITH YOUR UseDefaultCredentials (boolean) ---" },

-  // LiteX SendGrid settings
+  //LiteX SendGrid settings
   "SendGridConfig": {
     "SendGridApiKey": "--- REPLACE WITH YOUR SendGridApiKey ---" },

-  /*LiteX MailKit settings*/
+  //LiteX MailKit settings
   "MailKitConfig": {
     "Email": "--- REPLACE WITH YOUR Email ---", "DisplayName": "--- REPLACE WITH YOUR DisplayName ---",